Kit up! Zip up! motorcycle protective clothing in hot weather.

 - Compression – Compression refers to road rash injuries in which part of the body is caught and/or pinched between two objects, hurting the skin, bone, muscles, and other tissues.

 These injuries can be life changing & sometimes sadly can lead to death. mono motorcycles has been given permission by Toni Meredith to share her experience of what happened to her during a 30mph motorcycle accident.
-Toni was travelling the 5 minute journey from her place of work to her home when the accident occured.
+Toni was travelling the 5 minute journey from her place of work to her home when the accident occurred.

 15.07.17 “I had a bike accident on Wednesday evening, spent 2 nights in hospital but am now home.
 All considered my injuries aren’t too bad.
 I have full thickness grazes to both knees ( no skin left) grazes cuts and bruising to my back and stomach.”